micro-manager/pycro-manager/docs/source/applications.rst

 :doc:`application_notebooks/Learned_adaptive_multiphoton_illumination`
 	This tutorial demonstrates how to implement Learned Adaptive Multiphoton Illumination microscopy using Pycro-Manager/Micro-Magellan.
 This technique enables automatic sample-dependent adjustment of excitation laser power in real time while imaging a sample on a 2-photon microscope in order to compensate for attenuation of fluorescence when imaging deep into intact tissue.

+:doc:`application_notebooks/PSF_viewer`
+	This tutorial shows how to acquire data using micromanager, then use pycro-manager to stream it to napari.
+Buttons to start and stop data acquisition are added to napari using the magic-gui package.
+In this example, the data displayed in napari resliced to get a live PSF viewer.
+However, reslicing is only a small example for the data analysis possible using napari.